w3f/research/docs/polkadot/XCMP/index.md

 - ordered delivery - messages arrive in a well-defined order.

-Ordered and timely delivery of messages is not a given in many applications such as some web applications.
+Ordered and timely delivery of messages is not a given guarantee in many applications such as some web applications.
 This is because TCP gives weaker guarantees about delivery and hence the web application needs to deal with these issues.
 Specifically, TCP's guarantees do not cover application-level problems such as crashes.
 To build atomic transactions on such a layer requires a lot of work, involving acknowledgements and timeouts that persist across process lifetimes.
 The trade off for Polkadot however is that non-availability of XCMP messages can halt a parachain, so Polkadot needs to ensure that this never happens.

 (For comparison, while Cosmos allows the choice of having ordered delivery, there may be no guarantees that messages will ever arrive due to the lack of a general incentive model for this purpose.)